-Fix Text: Note: The following instructions use the PGDATA environment variable.
-See supplementary content APPENDIX-F for instructions on configuring PGDATA.
+Fix Text: Note: The following instructions use the PGDATA and PGVER environment variables.
+See supplementary content APPENDIX-F for instructions on configuring PGDATA and APPENDIX-H for PGVER.

-Using 'pgaudit' the DBMS (PostgreSQL) can be configured to audit these requests.
-See supplementary content 'APPENDIX-B' for documentation on installing 'pgaudit'.
+Using pgaudit, the DBMS (PostgreSQL) can be configured to audit these requests.
+See supplementary content APPENDIX-B for documentation on installing pgaudit.